thibautizard/opac-monorepo/README.md

 This will create a remote branch linked to your local branch.

 > [!NOTE]
-> It is generally better to name your remote branch the same as your local branch to avoid any confusion between local and remote branches.
+> It is generally better to name your countepart remote branch the same as your local branch to avoid any confusion between local and remote branches.

 If you need later to push other commits and an upstream branch is already set, you can simply run :